falkr/ttm4115/pages/prep-modeling.md

 This is because UML is not a single language, but a selection of notations that have each been around for a while.
 Sequence diagrams or state machines, for instance, have existed for a long time before UML.
 UML tries to unify them.

 However, UML itself is not really important in this course.
-This is not a "UML course."
+This is not a UML course.
 It's a course about _designing systems_, and we happen to use UML notation.
 UML has several hundred different modeling elements and eleven different graphical notations.
 We will look only at the following:

 - Deployment Diagrams
 - Use Case Diagrams